 Electrodermal Activity is electrical activity of the sweat glands in the skin.
-Tests of electrodermal activity have indicated correlation between skin conductivity and tendency to delinquency, aggressiveness and criminal recidivism.
+Tests of electrodermal activity have indicated correlation between skin conductivity and tendency for deviant behavior, aggressiveness and criminal recidivism.
 Lie detectors or polygraph tests use electrical skin conductivity and heat rate to measure responses to questions.

 Electrodermal Activity in Young Adults at Genetic

 Theodore P. Zahn, John I. Nurnberger, Jr, Wade H. Berrettini, Arch Gen Psychiatry.
 1989;46(12):1120-1124.